CLI Reference

 --match-header | Required request header (key:value), repeatable | ||

---match-query | Required query param (key:value), repeatable | ||
+--match-query | Required query param (key=value or key:value), repeatable | ||

 --priority | Mock priority (higher = matched first) | ||

---delay | Response delay in milliseconds |
+--delay | Response delay in milliseconds | ||

-SSE Flags (HTTP with streaming):
+SSE Flags (for streaming):

 | Flag | Description | Default |